fractional-ray/CS5824_ECE5424-Project/README.md

 | 8 | Bag |
 | 9 | Ankle boot |

 For a perfect classification example, the confusion matrix below would show dark blue along the diagonal with all other spaces showing only white.
-With this in mind, one can see that the MNIST dataset we have greater success than the Fashion MNIST dataset.
+With this in mind, one can see that the model was more successful at classifying the MNIST dataset than it was for the Fashion-MNIST dataset.

 ![](./fig/gini_100_10_VAR.png)